 A: The Introduction section of each guide contains a PDF listing all of the professional development content and digital classroom content by section and lesson.
 In addition, each section of the guide has a Table of Contents for the lessons and embedded content.

 Q: How do I know how much time each lesson should take?

-A: The two main types of lessons in the guide are either foundational lessons (45 minutes) or lesson that can be done in a “brush stroke” (10-15 minutes.)
+A: The two main types of lessons in the guide are either foundational lessons (45 minutes) or lessons that can be done in a “brush stroke” (10-15 minutes.)
 The length of time for a lesson will be listed if the lesson is more than 45 minutes.
-The Table of Contents of each section indicates whether a lesson is a foundational lesson or a “brush stroke” lesson.
+The Table of Contents for each section indicates whether a lesson is a foundational lesson or a “brush stroke” lesson.